Massaging of nasolacrimal duct is done in ?

 What is the first clinical sign observed in a patient with anterior uveitis?

-Which type of cataract is specifically associated with decreased reading ability?
+Which type of congenital cataract is commonly associated with significant visual defects?

 NEET-PG 2012 - Ophthalmology NEET-PG Practice Questions and MCQs